logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/ldap-overview/selecting-ldap-authentication-mode/_index.md

 -   TestArchitect Authentication mode: Users log in with their repository user names and passwords.
 Authentication is performed directly by TestArchitect.
 -   LDAP Authentication mode: Requires the availability of an LDAP-based directory service.
 Users are authenticated with their system \(e.g., Windows\) logins, thus eliminating the need for a separate login for TestArchitect. \(This is known as single sign-on.\)

-**Important:** Only one authentication mode may be in effect for a repository at any given time.
+{{<important>}} Only one authentication mode may be in effect for a repository at any given time.
 The chosen mode, established by an administrator of the repository, applies to all users of the repository.

-**Note:** Before any user can take advantage of LDAP authentication, he/she must first have an LDAP user name.
+{{<note>}} Before any user can take advantage of LDAP authentication, he/she must first have an LDAP user name.
 That name must in turn be [mapped to the user's TestArchitect user name](/TA_Help/Topics/ug_LDAP_matching_user_name.html) for the working repository.

 To select LDAP authentication mode, do the following: